ivanmaeder/books/management/five-dysfunctions-of-a-team.md

 > Politics is when people choose their words and actions based on how they want others to react rather than based on what they really think.

-> When people don't unload their opinions and feel like they've been listened to, they won't really get on board.

 > Consensus is horrible… It becomes an attempt to please everyone.
 >
 > … The point here is that most reasonable people don't have to get their way in a discussion.
 They just need to be heard, and to know that their input was considered and responded to.